Welcome to the 2016-2017 Academic Year!

 We are pleased to report that Dining Services continues to provide excellent student employment opportunities and is on track to meet or exceed the number of student employment hours from last year.
 Virtually all staff personnel who did not retire or leave on their own are back with us this year.

 Over the summer, many other construction projects were completed.
 This includes three of the four phases of the renovation of Wise Hall, with new windows, interior and exterior renovations, air conditioning, bathroom renovations and new student furniture.
 The renovations reflect our ongoing efforts to reinvest in academic and student facilities.

 Other significant projects include investments in energy savings, improved campus lighting, and parking lot renovations.
-A complete wrap-up of all of the summer constructions activities can be found here.
+Read a complete wrap-up of all of the summer constructions activities.

 We are currently working with the state of Michigan in planning our next major construction project, the renovation of Strong Hall, part of the Science Complex.
 The project will begin in 2017 and as soon as we have final details we will share them with the campus community.